Cyprus family law regulates the relationship between spouses and children after the couple's separation.

 Petition for divorce can be filed at the District Family Court by any of the spouses after their separation.
 For the Cypriot Courts to have jurisdiction, the spouses must live in Cyprus for at least three months before the filing of the divorce application.

 The petition stated above includes the facts of the case, name of parties, date of marriage, address as well as if they have a child/ children.
 The central part of the petition that the Court will consider is the reasons of the divorce and which of the spouses is responsible for those reasons.
 Or whether the spouses are equally liable for the divorce, for example, similarly accountable for the severe breakdown of the relationship (loss of contact, miscommunication, conflicts).

-In the case, that one of the spouses is responsible, then he/she will be ordered from the Court to pay the costs of the trial/legal proceedings.
+In the case, that one of the spouses is responsible, then he/she will be ordered by the Court to pay the costs of the trial/legal proceedings.
 Whereas if both parties are guilty, then each party will pay its expenses.

 Once the petition is filed by one of the spouses, the Court sets a specific date for the first hearing.
 The divorce petition is served to the other spouse so that he/she can be aware of the first hearing to be present.
 Or he/she can appoint a divorce lawyer to defend the petition.

-If the other party appoints a lawyer, they will submit their written defence, through which will be either denying the reasons for the divorce or will simply be adding their intentions for it.
+If the other party appoints a lawyer, they will submit their written defense, through which will be either denying the reasons for the divorce or will simply be adding their intentions for it.
 And the court will proceed to trial.